netlify/cli/docs/netlify-dev.md

 Netlify Dev allows you to specify the following parameters for port as both flags and in config file (`netlify.toml` etc.):

-- `port`: The port for the main Netlify Dev server, the one you'll open in the browser.
 - `targetPort`: The port for your application server, framework or site generator.
+- `port`: The port for the Netlify Dev server, the one you'll open in the browser.

-Netlify Dev tries to acquire these ports but if any of them is not available (already in use by another application), it assigns a random port instead of that.
+Netlify Dev tries to acquire these ports but if any of them is not available (already in use by another application), it will throw an error and let you know.

 ## Redirects